gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 protection engine shall be aware of the PMTU (see {{pmtu}}).

 The key management part of the protection engine is the set of data and procedures that take care of key distribution, verification, and update.
+For key management it's possible to exploit CRYPTO chunks directly or use SCTP DATA chunks, in the latter case a dedicated Payload Protocol Identifier shall be used.

 Key management of protection engine is RECOMMENDED to use the SCTP CRYPTO chunk for handshaking, in that case any packet being exchanged